OneBitAhead/cloudcompose/README.md

-CloudCompose is a platform designed to make running containerized open-source software effortless, even for non-technical users.
+<a href="https://www.cloudcompose.de" target="_blank">**CloudCompose**</a> is a platform designed to make running containerized open-source software effortless, even for non-technical users.
 With a single click, applications packaged in Docker containers can be deployed and managed without requiring in-depth IT knowledge.

 Through its browser-based interface, administrators can easily launch or stop applications, manage users, and configure permissions.
 The primary goal of CloudCompose is to eliminate the need for technical expertise—even at the administrative level—while enabling quick and reliable deployment of any Docker-ready software.